pitt-crc/Slurm-Test-Environment/README.md

 ## Working with Images

-Refer to the sections below for examples on using the Slurm test environmnets in different situations.
+Refer to the sections below for examples on using the Slurm test environments in different situations.

 ### Building an Image Locally